DocumentationBlogSupport

 openid

-scope returns a token with the following claims.
+Required.
+The openid scope returns a token with the following claims:

-scope provides access to the user's email and a boolean that indicates if the email address has been verified with Webex.
+The email scope provides access to the user's email and a boolean that indicates if the email address has been verified with Webex:

 profile

-scope provides access to basic user profile information, if available.
-The following user profile claims are returned.
+The profile scope provides access to basic user profile information, if available.
+The following user profile claims are returned:

 phone

-scope provides access to the user's phone number, if available.
+The phone scope provides access to the user's phone number, if available:

 address